-Safeguarding and child protection is everyone's responsibility.
+Safeguarding and promoting the welfare of children and child protection is everyone's responsibility.
 This policy applies to all staff, volunteers, governors, members and directors in the school and is consistent with the procedures of safeguarding partners.
 Our policy and procedures also apply to extended school, lettings and off-site activities.